SysBioChalmers/trinityrnaseq-hebbe/README.md

 [The original source code is here](https://github.com/trinityrnaseq/trinityrnaseq)

-To obtain the `Singularity` file, the `Dockerfile` from the `2.8.5` release was copied here and converted to a `recipe.spython` recipe with `spython` into after which it was manually tweaked.
+To obtain the `Singularity` file, the `Dockerfile` from the `2.8.5` release was copied here and converted to a recipe with `spython`  after which it was manually tweaked.
 The original `recipe.basic` that uses the Docker image has been kept for reference.